 |PPG||Hi PPG||RPG||Hi RPG||APG||Hi APG||BPG||Hi BPG||SPG||Hi SPG|

 When it came to shooting percentages, Duncan wasn’t anything special either.
 In fact, Duncan was the worst shooter of the group.
 On Field Goal Percentage he topped Nowitzki and Garnett, but those two shot many more threes than Duncan (as evidenced by Duncan having the lowest Effective Field Goal Percentage in the group).
-He was also the worst from three and from the line.
+He was also the worst from three and from the free throw line.

 |FG%||FG% HI||FT%||FT% HI||3PT%||3PT% HI||EFG%||EFG% HI|